kks32/phd-thesis-template/README.md

 ## Building your thesis

+### Using latexmk (Unix/Linux/Windows)

+This template supports `latexmk`.
+To generate DVI, PS and PDF run

+    latexmk -dvi -ps -pdf thesis.tex

 ### Using ARARA (Unix/Linux/Windows)

-This template supports arara.
-You can edit the thesis.tex arara commands to suit your needs
+This template supports `arara`.
+You can edit the arara commands in `thesis.tex` to suit your needs.
+Default is set to LATEX >> DVI >> PS2PDF with nomenclature and make index support.

     arara -v thesis.tex